-Any in-person student event will be required to comply with current city and state as well as all University guidelines and restrictions.
-This includes, but is not limited to, upholding all expectations of the UChicago Health Pact including wearing a face covering, maintaining a distance of at least six feet from others, washing hands frequently, and self-monitoring for COVID-19 symptoms.
+Any in-person student event will be required to comply with current city and state, as well as all University, guidelines and restrictions to prioritize the health and safety of your members.
+This includes, but is not limited to, upholding all expectations of the UChicago Health Pact, including wearing an approved face covering, maintaining a distance of at least six feet from others, washing hands frequently, and self-monitoring for COVID-19 symptoms.
+RSOs that host approved events are required to provide an attendance roster for contact tracing.

 Before submitting your request to host an in-person student event this quarter, please take some time to familiarize yourself with the following process and guidelines.
 Event proposals that do not follow the guidelines for in-person student events will not be considered for approval.
 In-person student events that occur without approval or that violate the event guidelines may result in disciplinary action and/or loss in University benefits and privileges.